aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/htmlsaveoptions/_index.md

 ```

-Indicates if empty TD element will be merged in the same way as MS Excel when saving an Excel file in html format.
-The default value is MergeEmptyTdType.Default.
+The option to merge contiguous empty cells(empty td elements) The default value is MergeEmptyTdType.Default.

 See [MergeEmptyTdType](../../com.aspose.cells/mergeemptytdtype).